FrankensteinVariorum/fv-postCollation/README.md

 ### Run `P2-bridgeEditionConstructor.xsl`
 * **Input:** `P1-output` directory
 * **Output:** `P2-output` directory
-* 2018-10-10 ebb: Updated and simplified to process current files that DO have meaningful rdgGrp elements.
 * 2018-06-21 ebb updated 2018-08-01: Bridge Edition Constructor Part 2: This second phase begins building the output Bridge editions by consuming the `<app>` and and `<rdg>` elements to replace them with `<seg>` elements that hold the identifiers of their apps and indication of whether they are portions.
 * This stylesheet does NOT YET generate the spine file.
 We're deferring that to a later stage when we know where the `<seg>` elements turn up in relation to the hierarchy of the edition elements.
 * We are now generating the spine file following the edition files constructed in bridge P5, so that we have the benefit of seeing the `<seg>` elements where they need to be multiplied (e.g. around paragraph breaks).
 We can then generate pointers to more precise locations.